hink123/session/README.md

 # Session

 ### Session is a social surf forecast website.
 Users can view a seven day forecasts and then book a date/time to go.
+Note: Current API has been shutdown, searching for a replacement.

 ##
 ![Session Image](./public/images/home.jpg)